THE CONCEPT AND OPERATION OF THE BODY OF CHRIST

 Scripture taken from THE HOLY BIBLE, NEW INTERNATIONAL VERSION®, NIV® Copyright © 1973, 1978, 1984, 2011 by Biblica, Inc.™ Used by permission.
 All rights reserved worldwide.

-I think most of what I will have to say in this essay has already been stated in the twelfth chapter of the Book of First Corinthians.
+I think most of what I will have to say in this article has already been stated above in First Corinthians chapter 12.

 Our physical body, although made up of many different parts, is one whole.
 From the head to the feet, it is one body.
 It is seldom that we emphasize one part, such as a finger, to the exclusion of the remainder of the body.